johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 is utter bollocks.
 Those in the know will surely follow my wise advice and issue the following sequence of commands:

-    % cd /tmp
+    % cd /tmp/
     % wget https://github.com/powerline/fonts/archive/2015-12-04.zip
     % unzip 2015-12-04.zip
+    % cd fonts-2015-12-04
     % mkdir ~/.fonts/
-    % cp Literation\ Mono\ Powerline.ttf Liberation\ Mono\ Powerline.ttf ~/.fonts/
+    % cp LiberationMono/Literation\ Mono\ Powerline.ttf ~/.fonts/
     % fc-cache -vf ~/.fonts/

 ### Setting the *right* wallpaper

-No desktop Linux setup is ever complete without a wallpaper, but, of course, the chosen wallpaper has to be the *right* one.
-Look
+No desktop Linux setup is ever complete without a wallpaper, but, of course, the chosen wallpaper must be the *correct* one.
+Look no further than [this](/files/2016-11-12/lotus.png)!

-wallpaper:
-    righ-click / Settings/ Change Wallpaper
+<br> ... aaaand congratulations, you're done.
+Enjoy your brand new vimified
+desktop! :)

 {::options parse_block_html="true" /}
 <section class="links">